BalatyJ/4x4_othello/README.md

 ### 4x4 Othello

-CS 331 project where I built the alphabeta pruning function for the Alphabeta AI player which was used to compare the number of nodes searched using a minimax function versus a more efficient alphabeta pruning method.
+* A simplified game of Othello where a minimax function with optional alpha beta pruning was implemented to compare the performance with alpha beta pruning on and off for an adversarial search algorithm.

+* Built using Python for the game board and computer AI.

+* Utilized MatPlotLib to graph each player AI’s stats to report on time taken and performance obtained using different heuristics and with alpha beta pruning on and off.

-Analysis of the performance, along with different heuristics the AI could use to determine what an optimal decision was, is included in the othello report.
+* Analysis of the performance, along with different heuristics the AI could use to determine what an optimal decision was, is included in the othello report.